wirrexx/wirrexx.github.io/ABOUTME.md

 My goal at the end of my study, is simply to have at least 2 working projects, one intermediate and one advanced.

-As I have a background as a 3D artist in the game industry, I would love to create tools that artist can make use off!
-Here are some of the stuff I am allowed to show from my experience [Portfolio](https://www.artstation.com/wirrexx/albums/all).

 But my future goal is to use my newly learned coding skills and create Plugins for tools that i use (Automation), and maybe, just maybe, mobile game for kids.

 During my **freetime**, you will find me in the gym, watching sports, playing games or ***spending my time with my kids and fiancée!***